England has moved to Step 4 of the roadmap. Everyone should be cautious while managing the risks as cases of COVID-19 remain high.

-City of Wolverhampton Council understands that businesses will be doing all they can to stay trading during this time.
+City of Wolverhampton Council understands that businesses will be doing all they can to stay safe and trading during this time.
 Prior to commencing any form of food business or distribution, particularly if you are doing something new, please ensure that you contact the Environmental Health Service so an officer can provide you with advice and guidance on how to do this as safely as possible:

 As we are sure you are aware the Government have stepped up measures to prevent the spread of coronavirus (COVID-19) and save lives.
 This means you must: